Hack-a-Shaq: Criticism and rule changes

 Many coaches have heeded these criticisms and doubted the effectiveness of the strategy in minimizing scoring, questioning the effect of the strategy on the psychology of the player fouled deliberately on the belief that he will not make his free throws, with some believing that frequently sending O'Neal to the foul line risked putting him "into a rhythm" and temporarily making him a better shooter.

 These factors, coupled with the fact that only a handful of players satisfy the criteria for Hack-a-Shaq, mean the strategy is uncommon in the NBA.
 A rule change starting in the 2016–17 NBA season put an additional constraint on deliberate fouling; off-the-ball fouls now award the fouled team a free throw and possession of the ball in the final 2 minutes of each quarter, extended from the prior rule affecting only the final 2 minutes of the 4th quarter.
-The rule change sought to eliminate cases where teams would intentionally foul off-the-ball in order to gain the final possession of a quarter.